 Jupiter fans have only one claim that is 25 W power consumption.
 Even their own website does mention any other specifications.
 This lack of information throws deep suspicion on the 25 W claim as well.
-A notable feature is that they have 4 blade ceiling fan which none of the top manufacturers of BLDC fans have brought on.
+A notable feature is that they have 4 blade ceiling fan which none of the top manufacturers of BLDC fans has brought on.

 Surya BLDC fans

 A Delhi based manufacturer who is well known for LEDs introduced BLDC fans which consume 32 W, at 340 RPM and delivers 220 CMM.
 These fans are with 2-year manufacturer warranty.
 This is similar to the performance of Superfan and Gorilla fan at 340 RPM.

 Numerous BLDC fan manufacturers are in the market and some of them are Snoxpower, Solowat, and Maxima.
 All these ceiling fans claim less power consumption but nobody reveals their true technical

 The primary use of a ceiling fan is to deliver air, this concept is neglected by some manufacturers when it comes to BLDC ceiling fans.
 The best designer will design a product that performs with the highest efficiency without sacrificing the output.
 A part of the problem here is the regulatory bodies such as BEE, EESL, Ministry of Forest and Environmental Affairs and Ministry of Power which does not have strict regulations on a product that numbers over 400 million.